Point11

 • Failing to connect LTV back to CAC targets in bidding, so the model never reaches the media team

-How Site Scanner Helps
+How Scanner Helps

 Poor site experience drives churn, and churn is the single biggest LTV killer.
-Site Scanner measures the technical signals that shape customer experience, from page speed to layout stability.
+Scanner measures the technical signals that shape customer experience, from page speed to layout stability.
 Improving those signals extends average customer lifespan and raises LTV across every segment.

 See how your site scores.